JidapaBur/TH_Avg_HouseholdIncome/README.md

 <p align="center">
   <img width="100%" src="https://github.com/JidapaBur/TH_Avg_HouseholdIncome/blob/main/images/3.%20The%20Ratio%20of%20Income-Expense%20to%20GDP(%25).png">
+Figure 4: The Ratio of Income-Expense to GDP
 </p>

 Although the proportion of expenses to GDP is lower than the proportion of income to GDP, the gap between income and expenses has continued to narrow in recent years.